The purpose of this site is to function as an

 BREACHING

-A part of room clearing
+Part of room clearing

 techniques vary based on the type of construction encountered and the types